MRCIEU/GeneHackman/snakemake/PIPELINES.md

 # Pipeline Input

-All piplines will require a GWAS or list of GWASes, they have the following keys
+All piplines will require a GWAS object or list of objects, they have the following properties

 GWAS Object:
 * `file`: Full path to file.
 Mandatory